Newton Public Library is an Equal Opportunity Employer and ADAAA and values diversity in its workforce.

-- Assist with Large Print collection development and maintenance such as inventory, shelving and shelf reading by approved library filing techniques and the Dewey Decimal system weeding of library materials based on NPL Collection Development policies and guidelines.
+- Assist with collection development and maintenance such as inventory, shelving and shelf reading by approved library filing techniques and the Dewey Decimal system weeding of library materials based on NPL Collection Development policies and guidelines.

 - Prepare, repair, or recondition library materials.

-- Follow safety and emergency procedures.
+- Assist with opening and closing, and follow safety and emergency procedures.

 - Assist with physical appearance of service areas and maintenance of building, advising Director of needed actions and performing routine custodial functions when no custodian is present.

 - Education equivalent to sophomore in high school, minimum 16 years of age; High School Diploma or GED preferred.